NixOS/nix.dev/source/tutorials/module-system/module-system.md

 Rather than setting all script parameters directly, we will to do that through the module system.
 This will not just add some safety through type checking, but also allows to build abstractions in order to manage growing complexity and changing requirements.

-In this section, you will introduce another option: `generate.requestParams`.
+In this section, you will introduce another option: `requestParams`.

 For its type, you should use `listOf <elementType>`, which is a list type where each element must have the specified type.